openregister/specification/content/data-model/index.md

 status: wip
 ---

-A Register is an unordered dataset of elements of a single type of _thing_ with the ability to provide previous versions for the elements held in it.
+A **Register** is a dataset for a singular kind of _thing_.
+It has the ability to provide previous versions for the data held in it.

 The dataset can be mapped to any of the [serialisation formats](/rest-api#serialisation) defined in this specification and it can be published over HTTP as a [REST API](/rest-api).